abonello/explore_matplotlib/README.md

     `touch matplotlibrc`
 3. inside this file put the following code:
     `backend: TkAgg`
-    I used nano, but any text editor
+    I used nano, but any text editor will do.